carlosdamota/Reto_tarjeta_producto/README.md

 Other concepts have been the use of the BEM methodology to be able to guide myself through the CSS, I'm still a bit green and I create more code than necessary, I hope to polish this aspect.

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

+### Correction of errors and suggestions.

+I had to make several semantic improvements compared to the first final version, such as replacing the divs that grouped the content of the card with (main).
+In the first version, I used 2 different images without using the (picture) tag.
+I have learned to use this tag, as well as how to improve the code to make it more semantic and responsive.
+In terms of the HTML structure, in the first version, there was a (p) tag inside the (button) which has been replaced with a (span) for better practices.